Vacant Home Insurance: Here’s What You Need to Know

 On the other hand, vacant homes are more difficult and expensive to insure.
 It will either require a freestanding policy or an endorsement, depending on the insurance company requirements.
 However, there are also insurance companies that don’t offer insurance for vacant homes.
 Furthermore, coverage limits for a vacant house are lower than basic home insurance since it only covers regular perils like wind or fire, and it won’t shoulder risks including water damage caused by frozen or broken pipes, vandalism, or glass and window breakage.

 It’s generally not considered a good idea to pretend that your vacant home is still occupied.
 Most importantly, it would be best if you didn’t lie to your insurer when you are in the process of purchasing homeowners insurance since it is grounds for repudiating a claim and could lead to the cancellation of your entire policy.
 Take note that it’s easy for an insurance company to determine if the property damage that you are claiming happened since no one was there in your house.

 Think about this: How would you explain the vandalized living room or the small water leak that transforms your basement into a swimming pool?
 If you forget to update your insurer that your home is vacant and they decline or cancel to refurbish your policy, expect that your latest homeowners policy would be even more costly than the previous one.

-In line with this, you should also make sure you purchase vacant home insurance for your personal property.
+In line with this, you should also make sure you purchase vacant home insurance tips for your personal property.
 Home insurance companies will usually require you to talk to them and ask for an endorsement or special permit for a property that will be empty for 30 to 60 consecutive days.
 Make sure that the time limit is written on the vacancy clause of your policy.
 In several cases, you might be asked to pay for the endorsement or permit.
 If you always divide your time between your primary and vacation home, you might want to select a plan that covers both of your properties when you are not around.